-A passenger can receive a drug charge if drugs are found in the vehicle.
+A passenger can be charged with possession of an illegal drug if drugs are found in the vehicle.
 In Texas, the determination is made based on whether or not you have care, custody and control of the contraband in question.
 If two people share a space, then the state has to show that the contraband in question has an affirmative link to one or both of those people in order to get a conviction on the case.

 If officers want to search a home that belongs to you, then you have the right to require that they obtain a warrant for the search.
 If the home does not belong to you, then you do not have standing, so it doesn’t matter whether or not you consent to the search.
 However, the state would still have to prove an affirmative link between you and whatever contraband they found.